electronicarts/ava-capture/README.md

     ./run_node_loop.sh &

+### Ubuntu 22.10

+Removing `cmake_check_build_system` from the `all` Makefile directive.

+Next install the Ximea SDK from http://www.ximea.com.

+To compile, first git clone this project.
+Make sure these packages are installed:

+    sudo apt-get install cmake git
+    sudo apt-get install libboost-all-dev rapidjson-dev libavcodec-dev libavformat-dev libswscale-dev python2.7-dev

+Then follow these steps to compile:

+    cd capture-node
+    cmake .
+    cd thirdparty/lz4/tmp/
+    sed -i 's/master/dev/g' *
+    grep -rnw '.' -e 'master'
+    make

+And finally run the node with this command.
+The server address corresponds to the machine running the Ava Website Backend.

+    ./avaCapture --folder capture_store --server 127.0.0.1 --port 8000

 ## Ava Website Frontend

 The website is a single-page Angular application.
 It is compiled into a few static files that are served by the webserver (or the Django backend for development).
 The source code is compiled using Node.js.